ShrushtiK/datadriftdetection/README.md

+# RuG Scalable Computing 2023-2024
-# ECiDA: Data and Concept Drift Detection
+# ECiDA: Data Drift Detection
+## By Sarah Allam and Shrushti Kaul

 ## Introduction
 In the dynamic field of machine learning, even the most exceptional models encounter hidden risks known as data and concept drift.
 Data drift refers to a change in the statistical properties of data, rendering predictions outdated.
 Concept drift indicates a fundamental shift over time in the relationship between the input and the target.